Loading....

 • Chemistry BSLAS (Bachelor of Science in Liberal Arts and Sciences).

 The Chemistry BS degree is certified by the American Chemical Society.
 It is intended for people who intend to pursue a career in the chemical sciences.
-Our Chemistry BSLAS major has fewer technical requirements.
-It allows more flexibility to pursue other interests (frequently the health sciences).
-The Chemistry BSLAS major also offers a Secondary Education option for the teaching of Chemistry in high schools.
+Our Chemistry BSLAS major has fewer technical requirements, which allows for more flexibility to pursue other interests (frequently the health sciences).

 Career Options